 STL Today, Sarah Bryan Miller

-Hailed for his “polished vocal technique” and “heart-tugging emotional communication” (San Diego Story), Nicholas Newton garners due attention as an up-and-coming bass-baritone in the classical music world.
+Hailed for his “polished vocal technique” and “heart-tugging emotional communication” (San Diego Story), Nicholas Newton garners due attention as a dynamic and compelling bass-baritone in the classical music world.

 Contact